halostatue/fish-macos/CONTRIBUTING.md

 # Contributing

-I value any contribution you can provide—a bug report, a feature request, or code contributions.
+Contribution is encouraged: bug reports, feature requests, or code contributions.
 When contributing code, please note:

 - If tests exist for the project, the test suite should pass.
 New or changed functionality should have tests added.
 The test suite is written with